 So, you want to avoid lectin-containing foods – which is the majority of the US diet.

-Italians have more olive oil and healthy fats, rather than soybean and corn oil, that are high in omega 6 fats.
-Which again, cause inflammation and hormonal imbalance – leading to fat storage, rather than fat burning.
+Italians have more olive oil and healthy fats, rather than soybean and corn oil, which are high in omega 6 fats.
+Which again, causes inflammation and hormonal imbalance – leading to fat storage, rather than fat burning.